Your A-Z guide to holiday letting

 Much of our marketing budget is assigned to attracting new clients.
 Our advertising spend is strategically split between traditional media like newspapers and magazines and advertising on the internet.
 We monitor every response from each advertising source carefully to ensure that it is effective.
 This allows us to recognise trends early – such as later booking – and seize these opportunities to gain a competitive advantage.

 Even in the age of the internet our brochure is still our ‘shop window’.
 As well as being attractive and informative, it must also give the client confidence in the quality of the product we offer.
-We strive to produce the best brochure in the business.
-Please send for it by clicking here to judge for yourself.
+We strive to produce the best brochure in the business and for 2018 have turned the old Directory on its head and shaken out all the properties – our website is the best place to find a property to suit your needs, our brochure is a testament to our brand, a publication that exudes the quality you will find in whichever property a guest chooses.

-The rents quoted in our brochure and on our Web site include the cost of our cancellation guarantee.
+The rents quoted on our website include the cost of our cancellation guarantee.
 This guarantee assures you of full payment once you have received written notification of a booking, provided the property is left available for us to re-let.

 Cleaning and Gardening

 We are holiday letting agents, and our specialist service is in marketing your holiday home.
-We do not undertake any property management.
-If you are unable to manage the property yourself, it is vital that you appoint a Housekeeper or an agency to take on all these arrangements, and of course your guests.
+We are able to offer a fully managed property management service based on your own individual circumstances so if you are unable to manage the property yourself, talk to us about how we can help.

 Our commission is 20% plus VAT (effectively 24%).